yoeven/ai-video-search-engine/README.md

 - Stored in postgres DB with use of pg_vector extension and indexing

 ### Searching
-- Vector cosine search across the db based on question to return the relavant results
+- Vector cosine search across the db based on question to return the relevant results
 - Each video in the result will perform a second search to find related chunks of video to the question
-- The chunks will be mapped back to the timestamped transcript to play the relavant clip of the video
+- The chunks will be mapped back to the timestamped transcript to play the relevant clip of the video

 ### Summary & Chat
 - Transcription of video will be sent to JigsawStack API for summary in both point form and text